 Uber and Lyft accidents can be caused by anything from a sleepy driver who's worked a long shift to a missed stop sign due to distracting passengers.
 If you are involved in one, make sure you know what your legal options are.
 We can break down the claims you could make and advise you on the best next steps.

 Though Uber and Lyft are both well-funded tech companies, they would rather protect their billions of dollars than pay an insurance claim.
-This is true even if one of their drivers was the clear at-fault party in a serious crash.
-Our team can stand up to big companies and national insurers on your behalf, and we’ll fight until we’ve got the best result we can.
+This is true even if one of their drivers was the clear at-fault party in a crash that caused serious injuries like traumatic brain injuries, spinal cord injuries, and disfigurement.
+Our team can stand up to big companies and national insurers on your behalf, and we'll fight until we've got the best result we can.